rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 // [ [ -2, 2 ], [ -2, 3 ], [ -2, 4 ] ]
 {{< /highlight >}}

+Note that for instance the product of a matrix in the case of math.js is not just a new matrix containing the product of the individual matrices.
+This would be called an **element-wise product** (or **Hardamard product**).
+Instead it is a matrix product operation.

-In addition, you can perform matrix scalar multiplication and division.
+In addition, you can perform matrix scalar multiplication and division as well.
+It's performed element-wise.

 {{< highlight javascript >}}
 // matrix scalar multiplication